mna/luashell/README.md

 If the command failed and no output was generated on stdout, it returns nil as output, so that it can be used in an `assert` call.

+### Cmd:redirect(target, truncate, ...)

+This is similar to `Cmd:exec` and `Cmd:output`, but it redirects the stdout output of the command to the specified target.
+The target can be:

+* a string, in which case this is a filename that will be open in append (default) or truncate (if truncate is true) mode and will be closed on return.
+* a file handle (`io.type(target) == 'file'`), in which case the truncate argument is ignored and the output will be written to that file handle.
+It is not closed on return, as the function did not open it.
+* a number, in which case this is a file descriptor to which the output will be written, and in which case the truncate argument is ignored.
+It is not closed on return, as the function did not open it.
+* a function, in which case it will be called with one argument, a string with each chunk of bytes from the output.
+It will be called a final time with nil to indicate the last call.
+The truncate argument is ignored in that case too.

+The rest of the arguments are extra arguments for the command, as for `Cmd:exec` and `Cmd:output`.
+It returns true or false as first argument, then the status and exit code, like `Cmd:exec`.

 ### Pipe '|' operator

 Applying the pipe '|' operator to 'Cmd' or 'Pipe' (or a combination of those)